wabiturnpike/turnpikesolver/README.md

 z = solve(d, uncertainty)
 </code></pre>

-The vector z will hold the method's point vector estimate filling the symmetry-breaking constraints detailed in the paper.
+The vector z is the method's point vector estimate.
+It satisfies the symmetry-breaking constraints detailed in the paper.